 Our program showcases an exciting mix of keynote speakers, panel session and workshops.
 We have invited speakers who are thought leaders, librarians, architects and designers to share their experience and expertise with you.
 There will also be guided tours of the Capotoline Hill Museums..

 Day 1: Wednesday 21 August 2019

-- Anna-Maria Soininvaara, Director Helsinki Central Library, Oodi The Library of the Future: robots in the Book heaven
+- Anna-Maria Soininvaara, Director Helsinki Central Library, Oodi The evolving concept of library- Robots in Book Heaven

 - Siobhan A Reardon, President & Director, Free Library of Philadelphia 21st Century spaces in 20th Century Buildings